saphanaacademy/powerweek2018/Exercise_07/Exercise_07.md

 ## Description
-In this exercise, you’ll learn how
+In this exercise, you’ll learn how to

 * access SAP Cloud Foundry Org and Space via SAP CP Cockpit
 * create Service Instance and Service Key for ML Foundation
 * generate an access token with the Generate Token tool
+* generate an access token with Postman

 ## Target group

 * Developers
 * People interested in SAP Leonardo and Machine Learning

 ## Goal